RV Tech Trends in 2019

 Better Internet Connection

-The ability to have a good internet connection is crucial for some RVers like those that work on the road, travel full-time, or just don’t want to go without being connected while they are traveling.
+The ability to have a good internet connection is crucial for some RVers like those that work on the road, travel full-time, or just don't want to go without being connected while they are traveling.
 However, RVs have often made it difficult for wifi connections to work.
 Thus the free wifi you had access to at the park was pointless to you if you were located in the RV.
-Here are the tools that can help you out:
+Here are the tools that can help you out:- Mobile hotspots - The common brand names that you might recognize include MiFi, Air Card, and Jetpack.
+These are modems that work like your smartphone hotspot, but don't have all the features of a smartphone

-2. Boosters and antennas – You can increase your data speed and improve your connection.
+- Boosters and antennas - You can increase your data speed and improve your connection.
 It works by boosting weak signals.

-3. Mobile router – Mobile routers allow your devices to always connect to the same network regardless of where the internet connection is coming from.
+- Mobile router - Mobile routers allow your devices to always connect to the same network regardless of where the internet connection is coming from.
 It also allows you to run it off 12V power or 110 which is a benefit when boondocking.